ocoster/PreMulAlpha/README.md

 ![](Images/BlendPreMul.png)

 ```
 Tip: The DXT1A texture compression format was designed for use with pre-multiplied alpha.
 ```

+By using pre-multiplied alpha you also resolve issues with color bleeding in mip map generation: https://developer.nvidia.com/content/alpha-blending-pre-or-not-pre

+There are some disadvantages of pre-multiplied blending (eg. it is a lossy operation on the color) but in general, it should be the default blending mode.
+See the attached links for further discussion.

 ## The three in one blend mode